ArthurCrespy/kfs/boot.md

 Contains the actual code that the kernel will run.

     global _start:function (_start.end - _start)
-Declares `_start` as a global symbol, making it the entry point for the kernel.
+Declares `_start` as a global symbol, making it the entry point for the kernel. *`(_start.end - start)` calculates the size of the function.
+This helps debugging tools recognize `_start` as a function and improves readability.*

 *The linker script specifies `_start` as the entry point of the kernel, and the bootloader will jump to this position once the kernel has been loaded.
 There is no return in the function because the bootloader will be gone at this point.*